Open topic with navigation

 Before you start the upgrade:

 Determine whether you will want to change any NuoDB configuration files to take advantage of new features or changes to features.
-See New Features in This Release and Changes in this Release.
+See and Changes in this Release.
 On each upgraded host, you will want to make any necessary updates to configuration files before you restart the broker on that host.